edgelesssys/constellation/joinservice/README.md

 ### [internal/kms](./internal/kms/)

-Implements interaction with Constellation's key management service.
+Implements interaction with Constellation's keyservice.
 This is needed for fetching data encryption keys for joining nodes.

 ### [internal/kubeadm](./internal/kubeadm/)